aadamsx/meteor-up-classic/README.md

 Some of the Meteor core packages as well some of the community packages comes with npm modules which has been written in `C` or `C++`.
 These modules are platform dependent.
 So, we need to do special handling, before running the bundle generated from `meteor bundle`.
-(meteor up uses the meteor bundle)
+(meteor up classic uses the meteor bundle)

-Fortunately, Meteor Up **will take care** of that job for you and it will detect binary npm modules and re-build them before running your app on the given server.
+Fortunately, Meteor Up Classic **will take care** of that job for you and it will detect binary npm modules and re-build them before running your app on the given server.

 > * Meteor 0.9 adds a similar feature where it allows package developers to publish their packages for different architecures, if their packages has binary npm modules.
 > * As a side effect of that, if you are using a binary npm module inside your app via `meteorhacks:npm` package, you won't be able to deploy into `*.meteor.com`.